Court denies Josh Duggar’s child porn conviction appeal

 The defense has maintained Duggar’s innocence and filed a federal appeal shortly after sentencing.

-In a document filed today, the court announced its intention to uphold the original judgement.
+In a document filed today, the court announced its intention to uphold the original judgment.

 “After consideration, it is hereby ordered and adjudged that the judgment of the district court in this cause is affirmed in accordance with the opinion of this court,” the document said.